simoninireland/epydemic/doc/glossary.rst

       nodes can change compartments and any other tasks can happen.
-      Each :term:`event` is associated with a particular locus: the locus contains the set of nodes or edges to which the event may be applied, while the event defines chat happens.
+      Each :term:`event` is associated with a particular locus: the locus contains the set of nodes or edges to which the event may be applied, while the event defines what happens.
+ALl loci are derived from the :class:`Locus` class.

    posted event
       An :term:`event` posted for a definite future time.
 The